ChilliCream/graphql-platform/website/src/blog/2019-06-05-hot-chocolate-9.0.0/2019-06-05-hot-chocolate-9.0.0.md

 When we released Hot Chocolate version 8 we announced a new _Hot Chocolate Developer Tool_.
 Since that announcement we were heavily at work building that new tool.

-Today we are anouncing _Banana Cake Pop_, a new tool that will help you explore and query GraphQL schemas.
+Today we are announcing _Banana Cake Pop_, a new tool that will help you explore and query GraphQL schemas.

 ![Banana Cake Pop](banana.png)